clementnuss/clement.n8r.ch/content/articles/2025-02-502-upstream-errors.en.md

-In the end we not only prevented 1 out of 170000 requests from failing, we also shared that knowledge with people impacted on Github, modified the default config for the tomcat base image we use internally, which will save countless debugging hours in the future :)
+In the end we not only prevented 1 out of 170000 requests from failing, we also shared that knowledge with people impacted on Github, modified the default config for the tomcat base image we use internally, which altogether will save countless debugging hours in the future :)